-All students in the BYOD program can connect to the Sunshine Coast Grammar School wireless infrastructure.
+All students in the BYOD program have the opportunity to connect to the Sunshine Coast Grammar School wireless infrastructure.
 This connection will give BYOD students access to internal and internet resources via our filtered gateway.
 In order to access the wireless network, students must agree to the Acceptable ICT Use Policy prior to on ramping their device.

-A BYO student may have multiple devices connected to the wireless infrastructure for educational benefit, but this is at the discretion of Grammar ICT Services.
+A BYOD student may have multiple devices connected to the wireless infrastructure for educational benefit, but this is at the discretion of Grammar ICT Services.
 Grammar ICT Services reserves the right to refuse or revoke access to the wireless network.